 - 2.3 The Trustee has ultimate responsibility for strategic decision-making on investment matters, and ensuring that appropriate systems and procedures are in place.
-However, as noted in 2.6 below an Investment Sub-Committee (ISC) handles certain investment matters and makes recommendations to the Trustee where decisions are required to be taken by the Trustee. - 2.4 The Trustee's responsibilities include: - Reviewing the suitability of the investment policy (setting the risk budget through asset liability modelling, and the allocation between return-seeking and liability matching investments), in consultation with the Investment Consultant and the Scheme Actuary - Consulting with the Sponsor before amending this Statement.
+However, as noted in 2.6 below an Investment Sub-Committee (ISC) handles certain investment matters and makes recommendations to the Trustee where decisions are required to be taken by the Trustee. - 2.4 The Trustee's responsibilities include: - Reviewing the suitability of the investment policy (setting the risk budget through asset liability modelling, and the allocation between return-seeking and liability matching investments), in consultation with the Investment Consultant and the Scheme Actuary. - Monitoring oversight of financially material risks and opportunities (including, but not limited to, ESG & climate-related risks). - Consulting with the Sponsor before amending this Statement.
 However the ultimate decision making power rests with the Trustee. - Setting objectives for the Investment Consultant. - 2.5 Selection of specific investments is delegated by the Trustee to Investment Managers who are, where required, authorised under the Financial Services and Markets Act 2000.
 The Investment Managers are responsible for ensuring that specific investments are suitable for the Fund.